There are three pillars of sustainability: economic, social and environmental

 The European 2020 and 2030 guidelines are based on targets created in order to make a convenient transition from a linear model of consumption to a circular one.

-Companies need to adopt sustainability strategies in order to comply with current and upcoming government regulations and avoid fines.
+Companies need to adopt sustainability strategies in order to comply with current and upcoming government regulations and avoid penalties and business risks.

 Becoming sustainable will also give you access to new business opportunities with other sustainable companies like yours.